Ideas to keep your cool – and your sanity – in the Abu Dhabi summer months (and stormy days!)

 - We’ll have more to come soon as this one is brand new!
 Parking Ferrari World side (down the wing where you find the Du & Etisalat stores.)

 Best of the Rest, Theme Parks & Kids Summer Camp ideas

 Finding just 5 indoor ideas in Abu Dhabi was extremely tough; Gone are the days where a mass summer exodus of families is expected and everything in Abu Dhabi simply shuts down.
 There are plenty of places still open and fighting for some family attention across the city.
 Here’s a sample of what else you can expect indoors:

 This category of indoor entertainment is about to get a lot more exciting in 2018 with the introduction of the new Warner Bros World on Yas Island.
 Open since 25 July 2018 this might be just the reprieve from the heat that Abu Dhabi families are looking for and packed full of your favourite characters, rides and experiences.

 The other obvious Abu Dhabi indoor choice is Ferrari World.
-The world’s first entirely indoor theme park attached to Yas Mall, this is the perfect place for your older primary kids and teens.
+The world’s first entirely indoor theme park attached to Yas Mall, this is the perfect place for your older thrill-seeker kids.
 Younger ones may still enjoy it but there are height restrictions that might see them missing out on a fair bit of the action.